xtudbxk/SEC-tensorflow/README.md

 1. for pascal data, please referring to its [official website](http://host.robots.ox.ac.uk/pascal/VOC/).
 Just download it and extract in the data/ .
 2. for localization_cues.pickle, please referring to [SEC-caffe](https://github.com/kolesman/SEC).
 And download it and extract in the data/ .
-3. for the init.npy, I upload a converted file in xxx, just download it and put it in the model/ .
+3. for the init.npy, I upload a converted file in [google driver](https://drive.google.com/open?id=1MtbE1b6R4i28KabS-s7NcL08EpV3qOGl), just download it and put it in the model/ .
 And those weights in the file is exactly the same with the vgg16_20M.caffemodel in   [SEC-caffe](https://github.com/kolesman/SEC).

 For more details, you can referring to the correspond code files or leave a message in the issue.